Occupational Safety and Health, B.S.

 Sought worldwide, ANSAC/ABET's voluntary peer-review process is highly respected because it adds critical value to academic programs in the technical disciplines, where quality, precision, and safety are of the utmost importance.
 ANSAC/ABET is a nonprofit, non-governmental organization recognized by the Council for Higher Education Accreditation (CHEA).

 The Board of Certified Safety Professionals designated the B.S. degree in OSH as a Qualified Academic Program.
 Graduates of the B.S. in OSH are eligible for the Graduate Safety Practitioner professional credential.

 Campus Activities and Student Clubs

 Students in the Safety, Health and Industrial Hygiene Department and students in various engineering degrees receiving an OSH minor participate in campus activities, both informally and through a club.
 The club is a “student section” of the American Society of Safety Professionals (ASSP).
 The main purposes of the club are to provide students with opportunities to explore the field of OSH/IH, learn about professional societies, and socialize.
-Another plus for student members is they are eligible for scholarships from the ASSP Foundation.
+Another benefit for student members is eligibility for scholarships from the ASSP Foundation.

 What is Occupational Safety and Health?

 Businesses employ specialists in occupational safety and health (OSH) to oversee the employer's program for protecting employees.
 Common work involves training employees on safe practices, conducting audits of worksites, assessing exposures to hazards, keeping records, and coordinating worker's compensation for injured or ill employees.
 The OSH degree curriculum is structured to prepare graduates for these careers by combining courses spanning the range of needed topics plus laboratory courses with a hands-on experience using applicable technology.

 What Kinds of Jobs Do Occupational Safety and Health Graduates Get?